3D Ultrasound and 4D Ultrasound

 Electrocautery removes genital warts on the vulva or around the anus by burning them with a low-voltage electrified probe.
 A local anesthetic is usually used for pain control, however, a general anesthetic may be advised if the warts are extensive.

-A number of different procedures are offered for the diagnosis and treatment of vulval conditions such as:
+Several different procedures are offered for the diagnosis and treatment of vulval conditions such as:

 - Lichen sclerosis